-She also regularly advises former government officials in connection with their professional, academic and publishing pursuits following government service, including Presidents, Cabinet Members, White House officials, Senators, Representatives, Department of Justice, Department of State and other agency officials as well as representatives of state and local government, whether it be serving as a consultant, senior advisor, board member or senior executive to corporations, joining a law firm, writing their memoirs, running academic institutions or joining faculties, undertaking paid speaking engagements, serving as contributors to media outlets, or some combination of the above.
+Deneen regularly advises former government officials in connection with their professional, academic and publishing endeavors following government service, including Presidents, Cabinet Members, White House officials, Senators, Representatives, Department of Justice, Department of State and other agency officials as well as representatives of state and local government, whether it be serving as a consultant, senior advisor, board member or senior executive to corporations, joining a law firm, writing their memoirs, running academic institutions or joining faculties, undertaking paid speaking engagements, serving as contributors to media outlets, or some combination of the above.

 In her publishing practice, apart from non-fiction, Deneen also has a thriving practice representing thriller-writers as well as authors of literary fiction for adult and young readers and illustrated children’s books.

 In 2018 and 2019, Chambers USA recognized Deneen as a member of Williams & Connolly’s “renowned” media and entertainment practice.
 Chambers notes that the team is expert in the publishing field and “sought out by leading authors and politicians to negotiate book deals.”
 Deneen also has been honored as one of Savoy magazine's Most Influential Black Lawyers (2018) and has been selected as one of the top 500 lawyers overall (Lawdragon magazine, 2018-2021).

 When advising authors, Deneen helps to craft book proposals, pitch book ideas and negotiate resulting publishing and ancillary agreements.
 Throughout her practice, Deneen has represented such non-fiction authors as former Secretary of State Madeleine Albright, Secretary of State Hillary Clinton, Senator Tammy Duckworth, Dr. Sanjay Gupta, Senator Edward M. Kennedy, Amanda Knox, Congressman John Lewis, Col. Oliver North, President Barack Obama and First Lady Michelle Obama, Liberian President Ellen Johnson Sirleaf, and David Plouffe.

 Her skills also range beyond political memoirs and into the literary world where she represents fiction authors, including Alex Berenson, Mary Higgins Clark, Khaled Hosseini, and James Patterson, and children’s book authors as well as musicians, restauranteurs and other public figures, including Lidia Bastianich, Jewel, Herbie Hancock and Barbra Streisand.